rbozburun/excelParser4DBMS/README.md

 | 15 | Samuel |    Washington |

-To create an acctive database, you want to create a new City table:
+To create an relational database, you want to create a new City table:

 | City_ID   |  City |
 |----------|------:|